Fox and His Friends: Reception

 On the review aggregator website Rotten Tomatoes, 86% of 21 critics' reviews are positive.

 Film critic Kevin Thomas wrote it is a "bleak film, an indictment not of gays but of contemporary life as it is lived virtually everywhere in the so–called civilized world; as more often than not in a Fassbinder film, stunning imagery and succinct performances by his repertory of players abound."
 Critic Kevin Kelly wrote in The Boston Globe that, "it's a harsh, accurate, steamy, slightly monotonous look at a tight group of homosexuals but, more than that, or rather, more to Fassbinder's point, it reveals the gay lifestyle as no better, no worse than playing it straight."

 Tony Mastroianni of the Cleveland Press commented the "acting is reasonably good considering the material and swishiness is at a minimum; the dialog and situations are often laughable when they were intended to be taken seriously; Fassbinder does succeed, however, in creating a specific world; it isn't real and it seems to exist in a vacuum; but this is hardly enough for a movie that drags on to what seems unbearable lengths."
 Film critic Les Wedman observed "the film itself is overly long as Fassbinder prolongs his stylized story–telling; at the same time, though, he provides a close–up look at the pain of an innocent young man trapped and betrayed by his impossible love."

 In his review for the Austin American-Statesman, Paul Beutel states that "what makes Fassbinder's film truly remarkable is its total lack of sensationalism, in spite of its subject; it is the first film about homosexuals that does not capitalize on sniggering gay jokes, have its characters rage with guilt over the way they are, or embarrass the straight audience with exploitative presentation of deviant behavior."
-Donna Chernin of The Plain Dealer had harsh words for the film opining that "it would be hard to find a more joyless film than Fox and His Friends; the movie is relentless in its downbeat message that life is tawdry, that intergrity and generosity will never reap any reward except a stab in the back and that the world's only winners are its rascals."
+Donna Chernin of The Plain Dealer had harsh words for the film opining that "it would be hard to find a more joyless film than Fox and His Friends; the movie is relentless in its downbeat message that life is tawdry, that integrity and generosity will never reap any reward except a stab in the back and that the world's only winners are its rascals."